Guide to Database DevOps

 1. Your company is a software company.

-As Marc Andreesen told us in 2011, software is eating the world.
-Since all companies will engage their customers through compelling applications, the companies with the best software will be the winners.
+Since nearly all companies engage their customers through compelling applications, the companies with the best software will be the winners.
 The proven way to improve software is releasing early and often.
-However, if your organization is mired in old fashioned manual change, your business will never reach its full potential as a software company.
+However, if your organization is mired in old-fashioned manual change, your business will never reach its full potential as a software company.
 When you hear the statement “That’s not the way it’s done here”, you need to immediately question why that is the case and help your team understand that old biases need to shape how they reach their goals.
 It’s time to break some glass.

 2. Unless you fix the database problem first, you are wasting money on other improvements.